Hermann Burger

 Hermann Burger (10 July 1942 – 28 February 1989) was a Swiss poet, novelist and essayist.
-In his creative works Burger often focused on society's lonely outsiders and, increasingly, the inevitability of death.
+In his creative works, Burger often focused on society's lonely outsiders and, increasingly, the inevitability of death.
 His virtuosity in applying literary styles and use of thorough research are significant features of many of his publications.

 Life

 Hermann Burger was born in 1942 in Menziken, Switzerland; his father worked for an insurance company.
 He enrolled at the ETH Zurich in 1962 and began studying architecture, but switched to German literature and art history in 1964.
 The publication of the poetry collection "Rauchsignale" ("Smoke Signals") in 1967 marked the beginning of his literary career, followed by the prose collection Bork in 1970.
-For the next couple of years Burger focused on his career in literary studies, writing his thesis on Paul Celan and his habilitation treatise on contemporary Swiss literature.
+For the next couple of years, Burger focused on his career in literary studies, writing his thesis on Paul Celan and his habilitation treatise on contemporary Swiss literature.
 He taught at universities in Zürich, Bern and Fribourg and worked as a literary editor for the Aargauer Tagblatt.
-His academic experience is reflected in the loosely autobiographical novel "Die künstliche Mutter" ("The Artificial Mother") which won him the Conrad-Ferdinand-Meyer-Preis in 1980.
-It was dedicated to his wife and its first edition has the dedication "Für Anne Marie".
+His academic experience is reflected in the loosely autobiographical novel "Die künstliche Mutter" ("The Artificial Mother"), which won him the Conrad-Ferdinand-Meyer-Preis in 1980.
+It was dedicated to his wife, and its first edition has the dedication "Für Anne Marie".

-Burger's first major novel "Schilten.
+Burger's first major novel, "Schilten.
 Schulbericht zuhanden der Inspektorenkonferenz" ("Schilten.
 School Report for the Attention of the Inspectors' Conference") was published in 1976 and made into a movie by Swiss film director Beat Kuert in 1979.
 It is about a teacher who has to tell the conference of inspectors about the development of his pupils, but speaks about death cult, graveyards and burials in a very detailed way.
-Archetypes of this novels are Franz Kafka and Thomas Bernhard.
-Burger mixes reality and fiction, and the more one reads about him, the more one finds out, that Burger writes about himself, his own suffering.
+Archetypes of these novels are Franz Kafka and Thomas Bernhard.
+Burger mixes reality and fiction, and the more one reads about him, the more one finds out that Burger writes about himself, his own suffering.

 He won the Ingeborg Bachmann Prize in 1985 for his story "Die Wasserfallfinsternis von Badgastein" ("The Waterfall-Eclipse of Badgastein").
-1988, a changing of publishers from S. Fischer to Suhrkamp took place in a spectacular way.

-The novel Brenner (in two volumes, four were planned), shows a protagonist wrapped in cigar smoke, who tells his life - Burger himself was a cigar smoker and descendant of cigar producers.
+In 1988, a change of publishers from S. Fischer to Suhrkamp took place in a spectacular mannere novel Brenner (in two volumes, four were planned) shows a protagonist wrapped in cigar smoke, who tells his life.
+Burger himself was a cigar smoker and descendant of cigar producers.
 Volume 1 has 25 chapters, like a cigar box contains 25 cigars.
 Each chapter's name contains the name of a famous cigar brand.
-The second chapter announces the author's suicide intention: a red Ferrari is bought, because saving money no longer makes sense.
-It is about the divorce and the grief about having no contact to his two kids.
+The second chapter announces the author's suicide intention to commit suicide: a red Ferrari is bought, because saving money no longer makes sense.
+It is about the divorce and the grief about having no contact with his two kids.
 Burger's last lessor was emeritus historian Jean Rudolf von Salis (= "Jérôme von Castelmur-Bondo" in the novel).
-The last months of Burger's life and a review on his 46 years are described detailed in this roman a clef, he describes all coining persons.
+The last months of Burger's life and a review of his 46 years are described in detail in this roman à clef; he describes all the coining persons.